-ADVANCED WALKING FOR FITNESS
+ADVANCED WALKING FOR FITNESS PREREQUISITE: None.
 DEPARTMENTAL ADVISORY: KINF 127B.
-LABORATORY: 3 contact hours per week.

 The course is designed to help improve cardiovascular endurance and overall fitness through walking.
 Advanced level training principles, technique program design and injury prevention and care will be taught to promote this lifelong activity.